Copper in Dog Food Plays an Essential Role in Canine Health

 The Need for Better Trace Mineral Balance in the Diet

 The level of copper that dogs consume is receiving increased attention.
 Due to the reported potential for copper toxicity in dogs by industry members, like veterinarians, it is important to account for the total amount of copper in their diet – not just the supplemented amount.
-Total copper intake accounts for all foods, supplements and/or treats given on a daily basis.
-Proper balanced nutrition and awareness is key as copper accumulation, particularly in the liver, is increased over time and with the total amount of total copper consumed.
+The total copper intake includes copper from the pet food, supplements and/or treats consumed daily by your dog.
+Proper balanced nutrition and awareness is key as copper accumulation, particularly in the liver, increases over time with the total amount of copper consumed.
 As additional research needs to be conducted on the ideal amount of copper for dogs, it is critical that industry experts and petfood companies collaborate and determine the optimal amount of this essential nutrient, rather than limiting or eliminating it from canine diets.

 - Copper toxicity results in decreased liver function, cellular tissue decay and red blood cell rupture.
 Added immune and environmental stress can trigger liver protein turnover resulting in more tissue damage.

-- Copper deficiency results in copper-induced anemia, poor coat quality and pigmentation and increased leg and lameness issues from collagen and elastin breakdown.
+- Copper deficiency results in copper-induced anemia, poor coat quality, decreased pigmentation and increased lameness and mobility issues from collagen and elastin breakdown.

 To protect against copper toxicity, or any trace mineral toxicity, it is important to be aware of what food types and nutrient sources the dog is consuming.
 Veterinarians can consult with concerned pet owners about their dog’s overall diet, including food, supplements and treats the dog regularly receives.
-Some dog breeds, like Beddington terriers, Dobermans and some Labrador retrievers are at higher risk for copper toxicity and veterinarians can build custom nutrition plans to ensure a healthy outcome for your canine companion.
+Some dog breeds, like Beddington terriers, Dobermans and some Labrador retrievers are at higher risk for copper toxicity.
+In these cases, veterinarians can build custom nutrition plans to ensure a healthy outcome for your canine companion.

 Preventing Copper Toxicity and Still Providing Essential Nutrients to Dogs

-When formulating dog diets, it is important to consider the base ingredients being used.
-Different ingredients have different copper levels with varying bioavailability.
+At Zinpro, we are committed to providing solutions that deliver pets the optimum nutrition.
 Dogs fed Zinpro® Performance Minerals® experienced improvement in their wellbeing and appearance.
-When formulating pet food, supplements or treats, choosing Zinpro’s proven pet nutrition with unrivaled mineral absorption will help your dog live a healthier, happier and more active life.
+When formulating pet food, supplements or treats, choosing proven pet nutrition from Zinpro with unrivaled mineral absorption will help your dog live a healthier, happier and more active life.

-Contact our team to receive more information, including research, resources and insights, that can ensure you provide the essential trace minerals for your pet through all stages of life.
+Contact our team to receive more information, including research, resources and insights, that can ensure you provide the essential trace minerals for pets through all stages of life.
 Our team of Zinpro companion animal specialists are ready to partner with you.